-- The draft reviewed IDP and Budget should be in place by the 30 March 2021 for our local Municipality.
+- The draft reviewed IDP and Budget should be in place by the 30 March 2019 for our local Municipality.
 Both the Capital Expenditure and Operational expenditure projections should be clearly highlighted. - Priority project allocations should be aligned to influence the initial budget.
 It is important to have the indications of MTEF allocations.
-Each Directorate will provide its projections for the next three years in order to guide the budgeting process. - Priority projects will be influenced by on-going consultations on project design and sector department's inputs. - Between September and October 2021, the Municipality will be engaging in public consultations to solicit comments that will inform the draft budget. - The first draft IDP and Budget of the Municipality will be subjected to public consultations and other stakeholders for inputs during April 2021. - During March April 2021 both the District and our Local Municipality will engage in public debates and consultation with the community for inputs into the Draft IDP document, which will be adopted and or approved by council at the end of May 2021.
+Each Directorate will provide its projections for the next three years in order to guide the budgeting process. - Priority projects will be influenced by on-going consultations on project design and sector department's inputs.
+At the same time negotiations with Sector Departments for funding will ensue. - Between September and October 2019, the Municipality will be engaging in public consultations to solicit comments that will inform the draft budget. - The first draft IDP and Budget of the Municipality will be subjected to public consultations and other stakeholders for inputs during April 2020.

+• During March - April 2020 both the District and our Local Municipality will engage in public debates and consultation with the community for inputs into the Draft IDP document, which will be adopted and or approved by council.